 What is the best kind of rice to use for Sushi Rice?

-When making sushi rice you want a milled white grain, which is typically referred to small or medium grain white rice.
+When making sushi rice you want a milled white grain, which is typically referred to as small or medium-grain white rice.
 The only rice that I use when making sushi at home is the medium-grain rice found right in the Asian aisle of Walmart, called the Botan Calrose Rice.
 It’s very easy to buy and I get fantastic results!

 Is Sushi Rice Gluten-Free?